CopernicaMarketingSoftware/AMQP-CPP/README.md

 event loop.
 It is fully asynchronous and does not do any blocking (system) calls, so it can be used in high performance applications without the need for threads.

+The AMQP-CPP library uses C++11 features, so if you intend use it, please make sure that your compiler is up-to-date and supports C++11.

 ABOUT
 =====